 STEPHEN MESSAGE was born in 1968 in the village of Benenden, Kent, England where he still lives.
 It is here around the country lanes, meadows, woods and nearby Romney Marsh, that many of his inspirations for paintings derive.

 After gaining a diploma in Graphic Design at Hastings College of Art and Technology, Stephen specialised in natural history illustration at Bournemouth and Poole College of Art and Design.
 Before graduating in 1988 he was one of only two students on the course selected for a scholarship to Belize, Central America to study the Jaguar and its jungle habitat, sponsored by Jaguar Cars plc.Since leaving college he has worked as a freelance artist.
 In 1989 he won the Richard Richardson Award and has twice been runner up in Bird Illustrator of the Year.
-Recent awards include The Birdscapes Gallery Art Award for 'Birds in their Enviroment' at the Society Of Wildlife Artist Exhibition 2008 and highly commended for his three works in the 2008 National Exhibition Of Wildlife Art.
+Recent awards include The Birdscapes Gallery Art Award for 'Birds in their Enviroment' at the Society Of Wildlife Artist Exhibition 2008, highly commended in the 2008 National Exhibition Of Wildlife Art and the Birdwatch Artist of the Year 2017.

-Books illustrated include, Waders of Europe, Asia and North America (sole illustrator) published December 2005 by A & C Black, The Birds of Greece, Bill Oddie's Birds of Britain and Ireland, A Countryman's Diary, several of the Where to Watch Birds In Series, Bird Watchers Pocket Fieldguide, plate artwork for A Field Guide to The Birds of South East Asia, cover designs for the RSPB Handbook of British Birds and all 230 artworks for the app, Birder - Guide to Birds of Britain and Ireland.
+Books illustrated include, Waders of Europe, Asia and North America (sole illustrator) published December 2005 by Bloomsbury, The Birds of Greece, Bill Oddie's Birds of Britain and Ireland, A Countryman's Diary, several of the Where to Watch Birds In Series, plate artwork for A Field Guide to The Birds of South East Asia, cover designs for the RSPB Handbook of British Birds, sole illustrator for the RSPB Pocket Guide To British Birds published July 2022 and the RSPB ID Spotlight Chart series.

-His original paintings are exhibited in both England and Scotland including, The Society of Wildlife Artists annual exhibition, Mall Galleries London, Dungeness RSPB Reserve Kent, British Birdwatching Fair Rutland Water, his annual autumn One Day Exhibition in his home village of Benenden Kent and Birdscapes Gallery Glandford, Holt, Norfolk.
+His original paintings are exhibited at the British Birdwatching Fair Rutland, his annual autumn weekend exhibition in his home village of Benenden Kent and Birdscapes Gallery Glandford, Holt, Norfolk.
 Original works are held in private collections in Britain, Europe, America, Australia and South Africa many of which have been undertaken as private commissions.

 An experienced birdwatcher and an active member of Kent Ornithological Society and Dungeness Bird Observatory, many of his art and design works are donated for the societies' publications.